Showing 97-192 of 660 items found in Events

-Six Flags Great America & Hurricane Harbor 2014
+Six Flags Great America & Hurricane Harbor 2016 Season

-Six Flags Great America is fun for the whole family with 14 heart-pounding roller coasters, a free water park with over 30 heart pounding water slides, spectacular shows and parades, family rides and big pint-sized fun for the kids with children's areas and over 35 rides for the little ones.
-New for 2014 is Goliath, a triple record breaking roller coaster.
+Six Flags Great America is fun for the whole family with 14 heart-pounding roller coasters, a free water park with over 30 wild water slides, spectacular shows and parades, family rides and big pint-sized fun for the kids with children's areas and over 35 rides for the little ones.
+Don't miss Goliath, a triple record breaking roller coaster.
 It is the world’s fastest wooden coaster with the tallest and steepest drop, plunging riders down 180 feet and rocketing through twists and turns at 72 miles per hour.
+Don't miss the new ride, Justice League: Battle for Metropolis.
+This new 4D interactive thrill ride coming in 2016 is a full-sensory gaming experience.
 Also enjoy Hurricane Harbor and Riptide Bay, the water park that boasts more slides and attractions.
 Catch a wave at the only place to surf on Lake Michigan.

 Silver Creek and Stephenson Railroad and Silvercreek Museum Labor Day Celebration

-All aboard the antique steam train as a 36 ton 1912 Heisler steam locomotive pulls three cabooses, and two passenger flatcars for a four mile ride through farmlands and across a bridge 30 feet above Yellow Creek.
+All aboard the antique steam train as a 36 ton 1912 Heisler steam locomotive pulls three cabooses and two passenger flatcars for a four mile ride through farmlands and across a bridge 30 feet above Yellow Creek.
 Purchase your ticket at the Silver Creek Depot, a turn-of-the-century replica filled with railroad artifacts.
 Browse for novelties in the Freight House and visit the Silvercreek Museum which offers 25 rooms of early Americana, a display of antique machinery, Henney Motor Company vehicles which were manufactured in Freeport, and the operating Cooper-Corliss engine, a giant 130 ton steam engine.
 The Silvercreek Museum will be serving sandwiches and deserts.
-Train: Adults: $7; Children under 12: $3; Cab Rides: $15; Museum: Adults: $3; Children under 12: Free.
+Train: Adults: $7; Children under 12: $3; Cab Rides available inquire at the Depot Freight House.
+Museum: Adults: $4; Children under 12: Free.

 Shelbyville Festival of Lights

 Come to Shelbyville and take a drive through Forest Park as it is lit up for the Holiday season.
-These lights are put in place each year by volunteers and new lights and themed areas are added yearly.
+These lights are put in place each year by volunteers and new lights and themed areas are also added.
 Candy Cane lane is to honor loved ones.
+The Historical Chautauqua Building becomes a huge carousel.
 Come enjoy the Victorian Village, Santa's Shop, the North Pole, Bethlehem, and others.